django/deps/draft/0007-dependency-policy.rst

 --------------------------

-During each minor release cycle -- and especially before LTS releases -- the core team should re-evaluate all existing dependencies.
+During each minor release cycle -- and especially before LTS releases -- the core contributors should re-evaluate all existing dependencies.
 If some dependency is starting regress on the maturity front (particularly if it has become unmaintained), we want to identify it early and start looking for backup plans.
 This might mean removing the dependency, taking over maintenance ourselves, looking for funding to pay new maintainers, etc.

 Background and Motivation
 =========================